jacheung/jacheung.github.io/_projects/2020-04-30-localization-behavior.md

 </div>

-We can evaluate the localization precision by mice by evaluating trials equidistant from the center and plotting false-alarm rates vs hit rates.
+ We next quantify precision by evaluating lick probabilities equidistant from the center of the psychometric curves and plotting false-alarm rates vs hit rates.
 In signal detection theory, this plot is known as a receiver operating characteristic (ROC) curve.
 Instead of the usual curve fitting we plot a scatter to highlight the performance of individual mice.
 We see here that mice are still able to discriminate even within half-millimeter from the decision boundary.
 As a frame of reference your thumbnail is 2 centimeters meaning that mice can discriminate within 1/40th of your thumbnail!

-#### How do we gather the data required to answer which model mice use to locate objects?
+#### 3. How do we gather the data required to answer which model mice use to locate objects?

 To test these models I devised a workflow to measure the behavior and extract the features relevant for each proposed model.
 This was achieved using high-speed imaging (1000 fps), motion-tracking, physics models, image classification, and time-series filtering (see diagram of the extract, transform, load [ETL] pipeline below).
 If we want to understand which feature is most important for perception, we’ll look at all the touch features before a decision is made (i.e. all touches before the first blue dot on the whisker traces).

 ![](/images/projects/localization/workflow.png)

-#### Which feature is most important location perception?
+#### 4. Which feature is most important location perception?

 Simply we find that a combination of the touch number and mean whisker angle during touch was the simplest and best model at predicting behavior.
 Well that’s great but what tools did you use and how did you reach this conclusion?